 The Not-So-Roaring Twenties

 Guelph did not subscribe to the fantasy of the Roaring Twenties.
 However, in the Ward, some Italians were quick to take advantage of the demand for booze south of the border.
 While the making of wine was expected and customary for family events, the brewing and running of beer and whiskey for American “export” became a profitable sideline for some Italians.
-In the 1920s and 1930s, Alice Street was home to many small and large stills—one on Empire Street was close to two storeys tall.
-Joseph Veroni was more ambitious and organized than many of his neighbours and friends were.
+In the 1920s and 1930s, Alice Street was home to many small and large stills - one on Empire Street was close to two storeys tall.
+Joseph Veroni, who arrived in Guelph in around 1912, was more ambitious and organized than were many of his neighbours and friends .

 During the 1920s, Veroni, known outside of Guelph as Dominic Sciarrone, ran a booze manufacturing and running operation.
-He, and his brother, Joe Sciarrone (also a baker with a shop near Welland), covered the region between their two cities in Southern Ontario.
+He, and his brother, Joe Sciarrone (also describing himself as a baker with a shop near Welland), covered the region between their two cities in Southern Ontario.
+It is also alleged that of these two men, it was Joe Sciarrone who did the wet work.
+He was the hitman for Veroni’s family business.
 These two men were assisted by Salvatore Sciarrone, their cousin and brother-in-law and his partner Jim Forti.
-It is alleged that Joe Sciarrone was the hitman for Veroni’s family business.

 Around Joseph Veroni, a small gang sprung up.
 They were always ready to defend the Scarrione name and protect their territory which covered not only Guelph and Brantford but the rural region that lay north and west of Hamilton—home of Rocco Perri, later renowned as the “Whisky King” of Ontario and Canada.
 Membership in this “gang” was clearly indicated by the wearing of a large diamond on the left hand.
 Joseph Veroni was still wearing his when he was found dead on May 11, 1922 at 11:30 pm, by John McSpadden, an operator for the Grey Bus Line - his body sprawled alongside the Lewistown Highway near Niagara Falls, New York.